FermiDirak/Formulate/README.md

 # Formulate
 > React Form Management made simple

-Formulate is a React Form Management library that provides a simple API for writing expressive forms.
+Formulate is a React Form Management library that provides a clean API for writing expressive forms.

 ## Usage